CONGRATULATIONS ON YOUR NEW PIERCING!

 The problem can usually be resolved with a quick consultation with a reputable piercer.

-If your piercing becomes very swollen to the point that your jewelry is now too short, you will need to pay a visit your your Pro-Piercer to be fitted with longer jewelry until the swelling subsides.
+If your piercing becomes very swollen to the point that your jewelry is now too short, you will need to schedule a visit to your Pro-Piercer to be fitted with longer jewelry until the swelling subsides.
 This over-swelling can be caused by many factors like snagging, sleeping on the piercing, etc. or if the wrong jewelry size used initially.
 Regardless of the cause, this needs taken care of sooner than later, in order to avoid more issues and to get you back on track to a healthy piercing.

 ORAL PIERCINGS (special considerations)